Oral Health Tips for Babies

 - Encourage drinking from a cup at about the age of six months

 - Use a clean, wet cloth to wipe your infant’s gums after each feeding

 It is important to keep in mind that healthy oral hygiene begins before your baby cuts their first tooth.
 As soon as their first tooth erupts, use a small, soft toothbrush with a small amount (amount pea size) of fluoride toothpaste to brush your child’s teeth.
 Begin taking your child to their pediatric dentist for examinations and cleanings about 3-6 months after their first tooth appears.

+South Temple Dental is one of Salt Lake City’s top pediatric dentists.
 Contact us today to schedule an appointment for your child.